Higher Quality, Stronger Performance, Increased Stability, Better Developer Experience, discover everything we've shipped recently!

 🗂️ How It Works

-• Storage: The plugin keeps cached data in memory or Redis, depending on the configuration.
+• Storage: The plugin keeps cached data in memory, Redis or Valkey, depending on the configuration.

 • Packages: Uses lru-cache for in-memory cache.
-Uses ioredis for Redis caching.
+Uses ioredis for Redis and iovalkey for Valkey caching.

 • no-cache Header Support: Respects the no-cache header, letting you skip the cache by setting Cache-Control: no-cache in your request.

-• Default Cached Requests: By default, caches all GET requests to /api and POST requests to /graphql.
-You can customize which content types to cache in the config (only for GET requests).
+• Default Cached Requests: By default, caches all GET requests to /api (or whatever prefix you defined) and POST requests to /graphql or predefined graphql route from graphql plugin config.
+You can customize which routes or entities to cache using cacheableRoutes or cacheableEntities config options.

 🔮 Planned Features